mschaef/blog-rpncalc/README.md

 * `functional` - `stateobject` without global variable.
 * `functionalrf` - A minor refactoring of `functional` that simplifies command state management.
+* `reducer` - A version of `functionalrf` that uses functional reduction to replace explicit looping.

 ### Clojure implementations